pravega/pravega-operator/README.md

 ### Build the operator image

-Requirements:
+##### Requirements:
   - Go 1.10+
   - [Operator SDK](https://github.com/operator-framework/operator-sdk#quick-start)

-Use the `operator-sdk` command to build the Pravega operator image.
+Use the `operator-sdk` command to build the Pravega operator image using the following command.

 ```
 $ operator-sdk build pravega/pravega-operator
 ```

-The Pravega operator image will be available in your Docker environment.
+The Pravega operator image will be available in your Docker environment as follows.

 ```
 $ docker images pravega/pravega-operator